int08h/blog/content/post/to-catch-a-lying-timeserver.md

 [^4]: See [NTP Server Misuse and Abuse](https://en.wikipedia.org/wiki/NTP_server_misuse_and_abuse)

 Bellow I'll explore some of the interesting aspects of Roughtime that may not be immediately obvious.

+> # Roughtime In a Nutshell
+>
+> For the unfamiliar, this is an **extremely** abbreviated description of how Roughtime works.
+The [specification](https://roughtime.googlesource.com/roughtime/+/HEAD/PROTOCOL.md) details the actual protocol.
+>
+> 1. A brand new client generates a 64 byte random [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) and sends it to a Roughtime server.
+> 2. The Roughtime server replies with the current time, the client's nonce, and a signature of both.
+> 3. Subsequent client requests generate the nonce by combining the reply in #2 with a random value (serving as a blind).
+>
+> Clients know that server responses are A) *fresh* because they include their nonce, and B) *authentic* because they are signed.

 # Scalable Request Processing